New York Bar Exam Eligibility

 An applicant may also satisfy the New York bar exam eligibility requirements by completing a combination of law school study at an ABA approved law school and law office study.

-Unapproved Law School Study
+Non-ABA Law School Study

 Another method for meeting the New York bar exam eligibility requirements is obtaining a Juris Doctorate degree from a law school that has not been approved by the ABA.
 However, the applicant must have been admitted, and practiced law, in another jurisdiction for at least five of seven years preceding the application to take the New York bar exam.